 - Engine type and capacity.
-Cars with larger engines typically cost more to insure. engine, the higher the cost of your insurance.
-For example, a bigger engine may cost £836 for insurance for a Seat ateca 1.0 TSI Ecomotive S 5d, while a bigger engine may pay £978 for a Seat ateca FR Black Edition 2.0 TSI 4Drive 190PS DSG auto 5d.
+Cars with larger engines typically cost more to insure.
+For example, a bigger engine may cost £836 for insurance for a Seat Ateca 1.0 TSI Ecomotive S 5d, while a bigger engine may pay £978 for a Seat Ateca FR Black Edition 2.0 TSI 4Drive 190PS DSG auto 5d.
 There’s a £142 difference between 1.0 litre and 2.0 litre engines in a Seat Ateca.

 - Driver location.
 Insurers will use your address to calculate the likelihood of your Seat Ateca being involved in a theft or an accident.
-For example, a 30-year-old in central London may pay £932 for insurance for a Seat ateca SE 1.4 EcoTSI 150PS DSG auto 5d, while the same 30-year-old in Newcastle may only pay £781.
-That’s a £151 difference between those living in London and Newcastle, because Londoners are statistically more likely to make a claim on your car insurance.
+For example, a 30-year-old in central London may pay £932 for insurance for a Seat Ateca SE 1.4 EcoTSI 150PS DSG auto 5d, while the same 30-year-old in Newcastle may only pay £781.
+That’s a £151 difference between those living in London and Newcastle, because Londoners are statistically more likely to make a claim.